ElkeJohannes/Gush/README.md

 ## Bugs encountered
 1. During a first run of the game, removeClass() would throw an error
     - shapeID is always empty during the first run in the interval ().
 Added an if statement to only removeClass() when it isn't empty.
+2. During a run, the same number could be generated twice in a row.
+This would result in no shape being highlighted
+    - Added a do while loop before adding the class, so the number is checked against the number of the previous run first.
 ---

 ## Deployment